netblue30/fdns/README.md

 The worker processes are chrooted into an empty filesystem and sandboxed in separate Linux namespaces.
 The privileges are dropped, and a whitelist seccomp filter is enabled.
 By default we start 3 workers.
+An AppArmor profile is installed in /etc/apparmor.d directory.

 * Seamless integration with [Firejail security sandbox](https://github.com/netblue30/firejail).